nus-cs2113-AY2223S2/tp/docs/team/mitchmalvin1.md

   in [#150.](https://github.com/AY2223S2-CS2113-F10-1/tp/pull/150)
 - Contributed to various exception checking and the unit test to ensure that the exception message is appropriate.
 - Contributed to the overall architecture of `Inka` such as all the `UUID` classes.
-- Contributed to the skeleton code in `Inka` so the `tp` can get started.
+- Set up and filled in the AboutUs.md and README.md of `Inka`
 - Set up the [AY2223-S2-CS21113-F10-1](https://github.com/AY2223S2-CS2113-F10-1) organization and the [tp](https://github.com/AY2223S2-CS2113-F10-1/tp) repository inside.
 - Helped create issues in `v1.0` and `v2.0` milestones and close the milestones in a timely manner.